Builds

 Upstream Build

-When there are many upstream transformations, it can sometimes be beneficial to make use of the Upstream Buld functionality, which given a selected transformation recursively crawls all upstream dependencies and builds them before building the current transformation.
+When there are many upstream transformations, it can sometimes be beneficial to make use of the Upstream Build functionality, which, given a selected transformation, recursively crawls all upstream dependencies and builds them before building the current transformation.

 Incremental Build

-A regular build always deletes the current dataset and replaces it with the freshly build dataset.
-In some cases, however, it is desirable to retain old data, for example when historisation is required.
+A regular build always deletes the current dataset and replaces it with the freshly built dataset.
+In some cases, however, it is desirable to retain old data, for example, when historisation is required.
 This use case is supported and can be achieved with the following setup:

 from datetime import datetime